1.The Runaway Contrast:

 While Muhammad "adopted" Zayd, he later abolished legal adoption to marry Zayd’s ex-wife, Zaynab (Surah 33:37).

 Christianity offers eternal adoption into the family of God (Romans 8:15).
-In Islam, even a freed slave like Zayd was ultimately stripped of his "sonship" to facilitate her divorce and remarriage to Muhammad.
+In Islam, even a freed slave like Zayd was ultimately stripped of his "sonship" to facilitate his (Muhammad's) marriage to Zaynab after her divorce from Zayd.

 Philippians 2:7: "but emptied himself, by taking the form of a servant, being born in the likeness of men"

-Dr. Rodney Stark in For the Glory of God (2003) demonstrates that while slavery existed in the Christian world, it was the specific Trinitarian theology of "All are one in Christ" that provided the intellectual and moral tools to eventually abolish slavery globally—tools that remained dormant in the Islamic world until Western pressure in the 19th and 20th centuries.
+Muhammad was an earthly master who occasionally emancipated property.
+Jesus was the cosmic Master who became a servant to buy back both the master and the slave.
+As noted by historians, while slavery existed globally, it was the specific Trinitarian theology of absolute spiritual equality before the Cross that provided the unique moral tools to eventually abolish slavery globally—tools that remained entirely dormant in the Islamic world until Western diplomatic pressure forced its prohibition in the 19th and 20th centuries.

-The Letter to Philemon stands as a "silent grenade" that detonated the moral foundations of slavery.
-While Islamic tradition regulated slavery as a permanent legal category, Paul’s letter to Philemon introduces a theological logic that makes the master-slave relationship ontologically impossible among believers.
+The Letter to Philemon stands as an architectural breakdown of human ownership.
+While Islamic tradition regulated runaway slaves as a criminal category, Paul introduces a theological logic that makes human ownership impossible among believers.

-Sahih Muslim 69 (67b): "If any slave runs away from his masters, he has committed an act of disbelief (kufr) until he returns to them.
+"If any slave runs away from his masters, he has committed an act of disbelief (kufr) until he returns to them."

 The "mercy" of Muhammad was a conditional release within a system that remained intact and Islam did nothing to stop.
 The "mercy" of the Gospel is a total redemption that destroys the master-slave system and has done much more to prevent slave-trade.